KamilWilczek/kitchencompanion/README.md

     - [ ] Multi-choice
   - [ ] One click to add to shopping list
     - [ ] Modal with list Items List, choose to add
+    - [ ] Shows on Recipes which ingredients I already have in my pantry
     - This way we won't end up with 10kg with flour
   - [ ] Solve adding items on shopping list from two recipes
   - [ ] Portions